Async Components

 }

-// These renders are enqueued because the second render is still pending.
+// The third and fourth renders are queued because the second render is still pending.

-In the preceding example, at no point is there more than one simultaneous call to the Delay component, despite the fact that it is rerendered concurrently for its second through fourth renders.
-And because these renderings are enqueued, only the second and fourth renderings have any effect.
+In the preceding example, at no point is there more than one simultaneous call to the <Delay> component, despite the fact that it is rerendered concurrently for its second through fourth renders.
+And because these renderings are enqueued, the third rendering is skipped.
 This is because the element is busy with the second render by the time the third and fourth renderings are requested, and then, only the fourth rendering is actually executed because third rendering’s props are obsolete by the time the component is ready to update again.
-This behavior allows async components to always be kept up-to-date without producing excess calls to the function.
+This behavior allows async components to always be kept up-to-date without producing excess calls.

 async function Fast() {